qiaoen17/tp/docs/UserGuide.md

 your questions and tutorials.

 ![CommandBox](images/ug-screenshots/commandbox.png)
+<div style="page-break-after: always;"></div>

 ### Graphical User Interface (GUI)

 GUI is a kind of display that allows you to perform an action within the application through the graphics in the app.
-For example, clicking on the exit button (top right cross icon) in SETA allows you to exit SETA.
+For example, as seen in the image below, clicking on the exit button (top right cross icon) in SETA allows you to exit SETA.

 ![ExitButton](images/ug-screenshots/exit.png)